Western Michigan uses trick play to score game-winning touchdown vs. Toledo

 The Broncos were not about to lose to the Toledo Rockets in a Mid-American Conference showdown, and the last four plays of their final drive showed why.

 Western Michigan was down four points with about two minutes remaining in the game when they recovered an onside kick.
-Quarterback Kaleb Eleby threw an 18-yard pass to D’Wayne Eskridge to set up what some thought could be a game-winning field goal attempt with 20 seconds left.
+Quarterback Kaleb Eleby threw an 18-yard pass to D’Wayne Eskridge but couldn't set up a game-winning field goal attempt being down four points.

 HEART CONDITION FORCES PENN ST. RB BROWN TO GIVE UP FOOTBALL

-Eleby got to the line and instead of spiking the ball he faked the spike and threw a touchdown pass to a wide-open Jaylen Hall.
+With 20 seconds left, Eleby got to the line and instead of spiking the ball he faked the spike and threw a touchdown pass to a wide-open Jaylen Hall.

 The touchdown and the extra point put the Broncos up three points over the Rockets.